TA-A54-OOP-Teamwork-1/Task-Management-System/README.md

 # Task-Management-System
-- Group project developed by Plamen and Ventsislav -
+-- Group project developed by Plamen and Ventsislav --

 Task Management System is a console application that will help a small team of developers to organize and manage their work tasks.
-The application supports Bug, Story and Feedback tasks and the following commands:(NOTE : no whitespaces are allowed in the input arguments!)
+The application supports Bug, Story and Feedback tasks and the following commands:<br><br>
+**NOTE: no whitespaces are allowed in the input arguments**

 1. Create a new person. / requires person name /<br>
   • **CreatePerson TestPerson**